StephanAkkerman/binance-trailing-stop-loss/README.md

 # How to set up
-Add your public and private API keys on line 13 and 14.
+Add your public and private API keys in the keys.py file.

+# Telegram messages
+If you would like to get messages via Telegram if your stop loss is hit, follow the link in keys.py

 # How it works
 There is no user interaction necessary.
 If you place a stop loss order after buying a coin on Binance, the program will calculate the procentual difference between the buying price and the first stop loss.